KOKC (AM): Ownership changes

 In May 1998, it was announced that KOMA and KRXO were to be purchased by Renda Broadcasting.
 New state-of-the-art digital studios in northeast Oklahoma City were constructed for the arrival of the legendary station.
 At 3 p.m. on November 9, 1998, KOMA began broadcasting from the new location.
 The studios, ironically, once housed KOMA's rival, WKY.
 Danny Williams, Ronnie Kaye and Fred Hendrickson all worked in the building during the 1970s when they were disc jockeys for WKY.

 After 37 years of broadcasting in Moore, KOMA's studios became vacant and remained unoccupied until 2016, when the building was razed.
-KOKC's tower and transmitter facility remain at the former site.
+KOKC's tower and transmitter facility remained at the former site.

 On July 15, 2012, Ty and Tony Tyler's "Tyler Media" entered into an agreement with Renda Broadcasting to purchase that company's Oklahoma City radio cluster (KMGL, KOMA, KRXO and KOKC) for $40 million.
 In accordance to limits imposed by the Federal Communications Commission on the number of radio stations a single broadcasting entity can own in a single market, Tyler sold KTLR and KKNG to WPA Radio for $1.6 million.
 Tyler's purchase of KOKC and its sister stations was consummated on November 13, 2012.